awsdocs/aws-doc-sdk-examples/python/example_code/iam/iam_basics/README.md

 ## Running the tests

-The unit tests in this module use the botocore Stubber, which captures requests before they are sent to AWS and returns a mocked response.
+The unit tests in this module use the botocore Stubber, which captures requests before they are sent to AWS, and returns a mocked response.
 To run all of the tests, run the following in your [GitHub root]/python/example_code/iam/iam_basics folder.